curthenrichs/curthenrichs.github.io/static/media/Biography.bb9a7730.md

 I am passionate about building real things for real people, whether it be robots, embedded devices, or software tools.
 In my free time one can find me tinkering with hobby robotics / home-automation projects or curled up reading a good non-fiction book.

-If you would like to chat feel free to connect with me on social media.
+If you would like to chat, feel free to connect with me on social media.